 console.log(myOtherObject.a); // Output: 1

-of its own.
+Each object has a private property called theprototype, which can have a prototype of its own.
 Essentially, the prototype chain works by walking up the chain until it finds the method or property it's looking for, and it checks if it exists in the instance itself, then in the prototype of the instance, and so on until it reaches the end of the chain, which is the object prototype.
 This is how JavaScript does inheritance differently than some of the other traditional class-based object-oriented languages, where you define a class and then create an instance of that class.

 Here's an example to illustrate the concept of the prototype chain: